MattMarotta94/FitTrack/resources/Design_Document.md

 * U7.
 As a user, I want to log a combination of weight/reps/time/distance if the exercise utilizes more than one metric.
 * U8.
 As a user, I want to add notes to my workout.
 * U9.
 As a user, I want to retrieve a single previous workout using the date I logged the workout.
 * U10.
-As a user, I want to view how many times I worked out in a given week/month/year.
+As a user, I want to edit a previous workout.
 ---
 ## **Project Scope**
 * ### **In Scope**